katniny/Auride/WHATSDONE.md

 - Document how to use "Methods" (getUserData, getNoteData, etc.)
 - Make loveNote() and renoteNote() work on comments, as they currently assume loves and renotes are top-level notes
 - Update CONTRIBUTING.md updated date once Auride is ready for prod

+- Of course, check any // TODO: comments in code and make sure there isnt anything important for release